calrom-jtejero/specflow-retrycore/CONTRIBUTING.md

 # Contributing

-GitHub is the tool used for managing reviews and pull requests of SpecFlow.RetryCore (SpecFlow.RetryCore for .NET).
+GitHub is the tool used for managing reviews and pull requests of CalromSpecFlowRetryCore (SpecFlow.RetryCore for .NET).

 ## Issues and Pull Requests